 This alerts the reader to pay special attention to the surprising statement that follows.
 Alternate translation: "Pay attention!" or "Here is a surprising fact!"
-Your king is coming to you with righteousness and is rescuing you "Your king is righteous and is coming to rescue you" on a donkey, on the colt of a donkey These two phrases mean basically the same thing and refer to one animal.
+Your king is coming to you with righteousness and is rescuing you Alternate translation: "Your king is righteous and is coming to rescue you" on a donkey, on the colt of a donkey These two phrases mean basically the same thing and refer to one animal.
 The second phrase clarifies that this is a young donkey.
-Alternate translation: "on a young donkey" (See: Doublet) cut off the chariot from Ephraim Here "cut off" is an idiom that means to destroy.
+Alternate translation: "on a young donkey" (See: Doublet (p.258)) cut off the chariot from Ephraim Here "cut off" is an idiom that means to destroy.
 Alternate translation: "destroy the chariots in Israel that are used for battle" the horse from Jerusalem The references to "chariot" and "bow" means that this refers to horses used in battle.
 This can be made explicit.
-Alternate translation: "the warhorses in Jerusalem" (See: Assumed Knowledge and Implicit Information) ULT 10 Then I will cut off the chariot from Ephraim and the horse from Jerusalem, and the bow will be cut off from battle; for he will speak peace to the nations, and his dominion {will be} from sea to sea, and from the River to the ends of the earth! the bow will be cut off from battle Here the bow represents all weapons used in warfare.
-Alternate translation: "all weapons of war will be destroyed" (See: Synecdoche) for he will speak peace to the nations Here the action of announcing peace represents the action of making peace.
-Alternate translation: "for your king will bring peace to the nations" (See: Metonymy) his dominion will be from sea to sea, and from the River to the ends of the earth!
+Alternate translation: "the warhorses in Jerusalem" (See: Assumed Knowledge and Implicit Information (p.241)) (See: Assumed Knowledge and Implicit Information (p.241)) the bow will be cut off from battle Here the bow represents all weapons used in warfare.
+Alternate translation: "all weapons of war will be destroyed" (See: Synecdoche (p.323)) (See: Synecdoche (p.323)) for he will speak peace to the nations Here the action of announcing peace represents the action of making peace.
+Alternate translation: "for your king will bring peace to the nations" (See: Metonymy (p.295)) (See: Metonymy (p.295)) his dominion will be from sea to sea, and from the River to the ends of the earth!
 The phrases "sea to sea" and "from the River to the ends of the earth" mean the same thing and can be combined.
 Alternate translation: "his kingdom will be over all the earth!"
-(See: Doublet) the River This probably refers to the Euphrates River.
+(See: Doublet (p.258)) (See: Doublet (p.258)) the River This probably refers to the Euphrates River.